 In 5 minutes you’ll have an elegant, easy breakfast or brunch side that’s so impressive!
 Go ahead, treat yo’ self this January – you deserve it!

 Get the Recipe Broiled Grapefruit with Mint Sugar

 - Turn broiler on high (525°F).
 Line a baking sheet with foil, if desired, and place grapefruits on the pan.
 To help them stand flat, you may need to cut off ~1/4 inch from the rounded bottom.

 - Brush tops of grapefruits with maple syrup (alternatively you can use honey or brown sugar).
 Broil for 4-5 minutes until slightly bubbly and caramelized – watch carefully so flesh doesn’t burn (rind may brown).

 - Meanwhile, in a small bowl combine sugar and mint, rubbing between fingers to release the oil from the mint.

 - Top grapefruit with your desired amount of sugar mixture and serve immediately.

-To make eating easier, before broiling run a knife along the edge of the flesh and rind and then between the membrane to segment the pieces.
+- To make eating easier, before broiling run a knife along the edge of the flesh and rind and then between the membrane to segment the pieces.
 Don’t go all the way through the rind, though!
-You just want to loosen it up enough to be able to spoon out.
+You just want to loosen it up enough to be able to spoon it out.